 In Box Elder County, there were some small gold deposits found along the Raft River that got some short-lived interest.

 For a short time, there was the town of Golden, which was a mining camp.
 Both gold and silver were mined in the area.
+While there were limited gold deposits, it was the silver ore that eventually brought miners to the area.
+At it’s peak, Golden had as many as 500 residents.
+Unfortunately, the Silver Panic of 1907 cause a collapse in silver price and decimated the silver mining industry.

 The area just wasn’t rich enough to attract any significant interest from miners, but there are still some placer deposits that can be panned from the Raft River.